aalborgunilib/check_primo_pipes/README.md

 # check_primo_pipes
-A plugin for Nagios (and other compatible monitoring services) to monitor the status of pipes in Ex Libris Primo library discovery system.
-It will alert in case of pipes in state: stopped error, stopped harvest error, and threshold exceeded error.
+A plugin for Nagios (and other compatible monitoring services) to monitor the status of pipes in the Ex Libris Primo library discovery system.
+It will alert you in case of pipes ending up in the following states: stopped error, stopped harvest error, and threshold exceeded error.
+The alerts are cleared by terminating the pipes in question.

-It also features rudimentary support for identifying stalled pipes.
-This works if you provide an expected maximum (in hours) any pipe should be in a running state.
+The plugin also features a rudimentary support for identifying stalled pipes.
+This can be monitored if you provide an expected maximum time (a threshold in hours), any pipe would be expected to be in a running state and therefore not to be considered stalled.
+As soon as the threshold is exceeded, an alert is issued.

-Further, you are able to provide a list of scheduled tasks which should be enabled at any time.
+Furthermore, you are able to provide a list of scheduled tasks, which should be enabled at any time.
+If one of the listed tasks is disabled either by you or automatically by the system an alert is issued.

 ## About
 As Ex Libris Primo does not provide users with an API to the back office this plugin can monitor pipes using "screen scraping" via the HTML.